QuentinRa/blog.quentinra.dev/tools/unity-2d/index.md

 this [plugin](https://github.com/febucci/unitypackage-custom-hierarchy)
 following this [video](https://www.youtube.com/watch?v=Gma7IXPj4wI&ab_channel=CocoCode)

-You may create advanced buttons using this [video](https://www.youtube.com/watch?v=cW-E4WEogzE&ab_channel=CocoCode)
+You may create advanced buttons like in this [video](https://www.youtube.com/watch?v=cW-E4WEogzE&ab_channel=CocoCode)
   * create a button add a text and an image
   * add a horizontal layout component to the button